karan2808/Cpp-Data-Structures-and-Algorithms/Graph/README.md

 1. Course Schedule: There are total of numCourses labeled from 0 to numCourses - 1.
 A list of prerequisites is given in which each element is a pair of integers, the first integer being the course and the second being its prerequisite.
 The objective is to find if all the courses can be completed.

+2. Course Schedule: There are total of numCourses labeled from 0 to numCourses - 1.
+A list of prerequisites is given in which each element is a pair of integers, the first integer being the course and the second being its prerequisite.
+The objective is to find the order in which the courses should be completed to complete all courses.